Who Holds the Minecraft Speedrun World Record in 2024?

 In Short

-• Minecraft speedrun world records in 2024 have been achieved recently.
+• Minecraft speedrun world records in 2024 have been achieved by two amazing players.

-• Bedrock's world record holder is craze noob, who beat Minecraft in 8 minutes and 19 seconds.
-He was also very lucky and performed amazingly.
+• Bedrock's world record holder is lol869, who beat Minecraft in 6 minutes and 46 seconds.
+His run was initially rejected, but then got verified a year later.

 Speedrunning in video games is a very popular and rewarding sport, and Minecraft is no different.
 Like everything else in life, there have been various attempts from people who all wanted the first place.
 While speed runs have gotten shorter over time, there is always that one winner.
 Let’s talk about this interesting side of Minecraft as we discuss who the current speedrun world record holders are in both Java and Bedrock editions of Minecraft in 2024.
 So, if you’re excited, let’s jump straight in.